mozilla/fxapom/README.rst

 * ``fxapom.DEV_URL`` - the url for the development environment
 * ``fxapom.PROD_URL`` - the url for the production environment

+FxAPOM is now able to handle tests written using both Selenium WebDriver and Marionette.
+Based on the type of driver being used, the package will automatically handle the tests in the way best suited for that driver including all error handling.

 Example of creating an account on the development environment, using the default: